Diabetes is the 7th leading cause of death globally and claims millions of lives every year .

 More detailed analysis of the link between diabetes and obesity covered in the obesity article.

 Reducing Risks of Diabetes

-Eating a plant-based diet which is low in saturated fats and glycaemic index is beneficial in reducing risks of diabetes.
+Eating a plant-based diet that is low in saturated fats and glycaemic index is beneficial in reducing the risks of diabetes.

 Consume Healthy Fats